Noisy Computing of the Threshold Function: Main Results

 \section{Main Results}

-The main result of this paper comprises two theorems, through which we provide an asymptotically tight characterization of the minimum expected number of queries required to compute the threshold-$k$ function with worst-case error probability $\delta$. \begin{thm}[Converse] Suppose $k=o(n)$ and $\delta=o(1)$.
+The main result of this paper comprises two theorems, through which we provide an asymptotically tight characterization of the minimum expected number of queries required to compute the $\sfth_k$ function with worst-case error probability $\delta$. \begin{theorem}[Converse] Suppose $k\le n/2$ and $\delta=o(1)$.
 Consider any variable-length algorithm for computing $\sfth_k(\mathbf{x})$ that makes $M$ noisy queries.
-If $M$ satisfies
+If $M$ satisfies $\E[M|\mathbf{x}]\le (1-o(1))\frac{(n-k)\log\frac{k}{\delta}}{\DKL}$ for any input instance $\mathbf{x}$, then the worst-case error probability of the algorithm is at least $\delta$. \end{theorem} The main technical contribution of this paper is in the proof of Theorem~\ref{thm:thk-conv}.
+In this proof, we consider an enhanced yet more statistically tractable version of any adaptive algorithm for computing the $\sfth_k$ function, and leverage the probabilistic methods to lower bound its error probability.
+We illustrate the main idea of the proof in Section~\ref{sec:proof-lower}, while deferring the detailed proof to Appendix~\ref{appd:proof-conv}.

-for any input instance $\bf{x}$, then the worst-case error probability of the algorithm is at least $\delta$. \end{thm} The proof of Theorem~\ref{thm:thk-conv} is presented in Section~\ref{sec:proof-lower}. \begin{thm}[Achievability] For any $k=o(n)$ and $\delta=o(1)$, there exists an variable-length algorithm that computes the $\sfth_k$ function with worst-case error probability at most $\delta$.
-Moreover, the number of queries $M$ made by the algorithm satisfies
+\begin{theorem}[Achievability] Suppose $k\le n/2$ and $\delta=o(1)$.
+There exists a variable-length algorithm that computes the $\sfth_k$ function with worst-case error probability at most $\delta$.
+Moreover, the number of queries $M$ made by the algorithm satisfies $\E[M|\bx]\le(1+o(1))\frac{n\log \frac{k}{\delta}}{\DKL}$ for any input instance $\bx$. \end{theorem} We describe the proposed algorithm, and sketch the proof of Theorem~\ref{thm:threshold_achievability} in Section~\ref{sec:proof-upper}.
+The detailed proof is presented in Appendix~\ref{appd:proof-ach}.